 The latest Innovation release of the world's most popular database, Oracle Database 21c, is now generally available "cloud first" in the Oracle Cloud Database Service Virtual Machine (for RAC and single instance) and Bare Metal Service (single instance).
 It's also available in the Autonomous Database Free Tier Service in Ashburn (IAD), Phoenix (PHX), Frankfurt (FRA) and London (LHR) regions.
-General availability of Oracle Database 21c for on-prem platforms (including Exadata, Linux and Windows) will follow along in 2021.
+General availability of Oracle Database 21c on other platforms including Exadata, Linux, Windows and the free Express Edition (XE) has since followed therafter.

 Oracle has consistently taken the approach that storing and managing data in a converged database is more efficient and productive than breaking up into multiple single-use engines - which inevitably results in data integrity, consistency and security issues.
 Simply put, a converged database is a multi-model, multi-tenant, multi-workload database.
 Oracle Database fully supports multiple data models and access methods, simplifies consolidation while ensuring isolation, and excels in typical database workload use cases - both operational and analytical.
 Click the image below for a video introduction to Oracle's converged database.

 The 21c generation of Oracle's converged database therefore offers customers: best of breed support for all data types (e.g. relational, JSON, XML, spatial, graph, OLAP, etc.), and industry-leading performance, scalability, availability and security for all their operational, analytical and other mixed workloads.
 Oracle's converged strategy also ensures that developers benefit from all Oracle Database 21c key capabilities (e.g. ACID transactions, read consistency, parallel scans and DML, online backups, etc.) - freeing them to focus on developing applications without having to worry about data persistence.